dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The type must be one of the determinate-size primitive types.

-The value must be a integral constant within the range of its type.
-Signed values are two's complement.
+The value must be an integral constant within the range of its type.
+Signed values use the target's natural encoding.
 Pointer values need not be aligned and need not point to addressable target memory.

 ## Physical descriptors